 The American Legion Department of Indiana Veterans Service Office employees a staff of seven full time employees responsible for ensuring veterans received their earned benefits.
 The following are a few examples of benefits won that veterans might not have otherwise received if not for our department service office staff.

-Department Veterans Service Office July 2019 Business Hours: The department service office will be closed on Thursday, July 4th for Independence Day; otherwise, the office is open each Monday through Friday from 7:30 AM until 4:00 PM during the month of July.
+Department Veterans Service Office September 2019 Business Hours: The Department Service Officers will be out closed for the labor day holiday on Monday, September 2nd; otherwise, the office is open each Monday through Friday from 7:30 AM until 4:00 PM during the month of September.
 Appointments are necessary for client visits.
-You may contact the department service office by calling our direct number of 317-916-3605; calling a long-distance toll-free number of 1-888-723-7999, extension 1; faxing us at 317-916-3406; or by using the following e-mail address: email@example.com.
-Veterans, however, should first contact their local County Veterans Services Officer (CVSO) for assistance.
-You may find your local County Veteran Service Officer using the following link: https://www.in.gov/dva/2370.htm Our CVSO partners know they may call our office for help answering veterans’ inquiries if necessary.
+You may contact the department service office by calling our direct number of 317-916-3605; calling a long-distance toll-free number of 1-888-723-7999, extension 1; faxing us at 317-916-3406; or by using the following e-mail address: firstname.lastname@example.org.
+Veterans, however, should first contact their local County Veterans Services Office (CVSO) for assistance.
+You may find your local County Veteran Service Office using the following link: https://www.in.gov/dva/2370.htm Our CVSO partners know they may call our office for help answering veterans’ inquiries if necessary.
 This process makes contacting qualified veterans service officers much easier.

 Local Veterans Service Issues: